 Since the start of the Russian Invasion, no fighting occurred in close vicinity to the Group's assets.
 The Group's pig farm and its crop fields are located in the center of Ukraine, which hasn't seen any fighting yet.

-Therefore, as at the date these consolidated financial statements are being issued, management does not expect significant interruptions to both its spring sowing campaign and its harvesting of winter crops shortly after.
+As at the date these consolidated financial statements are being issued, the Group does not expect significant interruptions to its production cycle from the war activities.